-Mitral regurgitation is a disorder in which the heart valve that separates the upper and lower chambers on the left side of the heart does not close properly.
+Mitral regurgitation is a disorder in which the mitral valve on the left side of the heart does not close properly.

 Regurgitation means leaking from a valve that does not close all the way.